MRF Cell 800 px width

 The aspheric lens is then greyed out, removing the subsurface damage.
 This begins a corrective feedback loop between metrology and the aspheric polishers.

-When necessary a finishing process is performed using MRF to reduce form and slope error.
+When necessary, a finishing process is performed using MRF to reduce form and slope error.

 MRF can produce significant increases in quality.
 Spherically, λ/20 surfaces can be achieved.
 Aspheric surfaces can reach λ/4, with reduced mid-spatial frequency errors.